-Students who have already entered graduate programs in associated departments are welcome to apply to the Film Studies PhD Program through the normal application process.
-If accepted into the Film Program, they are eligible to transfer a maximum of 24 credits towards the Film PhD degree requirements, and can petition to waive required courses that have been fulfilled, following normal University, School and Program regulations.
+Students who have already entered graduate programs in associated departments are welcome to apply to the Film and Media Studies PhD Program through the normal application process.
+If accepted into the Film and Media Studies Program, they are eligible to transfer a maximum of 24 credits towards the Film and Media Studies PhD degree requirements, and can petition to waive required courses that have been fulfilled, following normal University, School and Program regulations.

-If a student who is in the Film PhD program wants to switch to a different area of concentration (e.g., from German to English) he/she is required to reapply to the new area of concentration’s departmental PhD program and be admitted before being able to change the area of concentration.
+If a student in the Film and Media Studies PhD program wants to switch to a different area of concentration (e.g., from Hispanic to English) he/she is required to reapply to the new area of concentration’s departmental PhD program and be admitted before being able to change the area of concentration.

-A PhD student in Film Studies who wishes to switch to a different PhD Program need to apply to that program by filling out an application for readmission.
+A PhD student in Film and Media Studies who wishes to switch to a different PhD Program need to apply to that program by filling out an application for readmission.

 How to Apply